DebComet/SkilHarvest_Crash_Course/README.md

 ### Tools Used
 ---
 - MS Excel for Data Cleaning [Download Here](https:/www.microsoft.com)
-- Google sheet (for Querying and analysis)
+- Google sheet (for querying and analysis)
 - Power BI (for reporting)
 - MS Powerpoint (for presentation)